Party (unreleased film): Production

 Party is entirely filmed in the Fiji Islands.
-The project was publicly announced in a promotional event for the film Gemini Ganeshanum Suruli Raajanum.
-For this film, director Prabhu decided to pick Premgi Amaren to compose the film's soundtrack and the background score entirely, replacing his usual choice, Yuvan Shankar Raja who composed for all the director's ventures.
+The project was announced in a promotional event for the film Gemini Ganeshanum Suruli Raajanum.
+Director Venkat Prabhu picked Premgi Amaren to compose the film's soundtrack and the background score, rather than his usual choice, Yuvan Shankar Raja who composed for all the director's ventures.
 It was noted that Premgi earlier composed one song in Chennai 600028 film and also doing the additional background score of the director's previous films as well.
-In an interview, Chandran added that, the movie's filming is like going on an excursion and the director is handling the big star cast with absolute ease.
+In an interview, Chandran added that, the filming is like going on an excursion and the director is handling the big star cast with absolute ease.
 Rajesh Yadav and Praveen were selected as the cinematographer and editor respectively, continuing their association with the director where they worked together in Chennai 600028 II.
 Stunt Silva signed in as stunt choreographer for this project.
-A promotional teaser was released on 13 December 2017, and was followed by two more that introduced the cast and revealed their respective characters.
+A promotional teaser was released on 13 December 2017 and was followed by two more that introduced the cast and revealed their respective characters.